Russia pumps Nord Stream gas to Europe again - but it's not enough | Headlines

 Uniper, which the German government is working to bail out because of the energy crisis, said Russia delivered about 40% of contracted gas volumes.
 Austria's OMV said Gazprom had signalled it would deliver around half the agreed volumes on Thursday.

-Italy's ENI said it would receive about 36 million cubic metres (mcm) per day of gas from Gazprom, up more than a third from levels received during the maintenance outage and back near pre-maintenance levels.
+Italy's ENI said it would receive about 36 million cubic metres (mcm) per day of gas from Gazprom, up more than a third higher than levels during the outage and back near pre-maintenance amounts.
 European states have been chasing alternative supplies, although the global gas market was stretched even before the Ukraine crisis, with demand for the fuel recovering from the pandemic-induced downturn.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)